Cstannahill/portfolio-mananger/README.md

 - **Technology Tracking**: Visual breakdown of technologies and skills across projects
 - **Content Management**: Streamlined interface for creating and editing MDX content

-## Development Status

-This project is in active development.
-For the latest status, see [Project Progress](./docs/project-progress-updated.md).

 ## License

 [MIT](LICENSE)